Frequently Asked Questions

 Is participation in the PFC mentoring program required?

-Students are not required to participate in the program; however, we strongly encourage that you get to know your mentors and use them for support during your first year.
-We also have group activities that will assist you in the spring and help you prepare for your 2nd year as a Patriot.
+Students are not required to participate in the program; however, we strongly encourage that you get to know your mentor and use them for support during your first year.

 Who are the mentors for this program?

-How can I figure out who my mentors are?
+How can I figure out who my mentor is?

-If you do not know who your mentors are, please contact Adrian Lodge at firstname.lastname@example.org.
+If you do not know who your mentor is, please contact us at email@example.com.
 Be sure that you are checking your Patriots email for messages from your mentors.

 How will my mentors get in touch with me?

-Both your faculty/staff and peer mentor will be in touch with you via your Patriots email account.
+If you have not designated how you wish to be contacted, your mentor will try to reach via your Patriots email.
 Be sure that you are continually checking your Patriots email so that you don't miss them.
-You should also be checking your junk mail folder just in case the emails unintentionally get sent to that box.
+You should also check your junk mail folder in case the emails get sent to that box.
 Mentors may also contact you via phone or through social media.
 If you prefer a certain method of contact, let you mentors know what works best for you.

 What all does a mentor do?

 Mentors assist students in a variety of ways.
-Mentors can provide guidance for students who have questions or concerns, help students become involved on campus, encourage group activities, promote connection through UT Tyler events, and be a support system for anything that might come up during the first year.
-Our mentors are provided training to help assist you better.
+Mentors can provide guidance for students who have questions or concerns, help students become involved on campus, encourage group activities, promote connection through UT Tyler events and be a support system for anything that might come up during the first year.

 How do I become a mentor for the PFC?

-Any faculty member, staff member, or student interested in becoming a mentor for the PFC should contact Adrian Lodge in the Student Life and Leadership office at email@example.com.
+Any student interested in becoming a mentor for the PFC should send an email to firstname.lastname@example.org.
 Students interested in becoming peer mentors are required to have 30 or more hours complete.